Modern Slavery Statement (2022)

 Training

-- All new personnel are briefed about modern slavery and human trafficking during their induction to the business and there are various routes for confidential whistleblowing.
+- All new personnel are briefed about Modern Slavery and human trafficking during their induction to the business and there are various routes for confidential whistleblowing.
 This requirement is incorporated into periodic refresher training for all employees every 3 years.

 - The Whistleblowing number will be re-communication via Delifrance News, Town Hall Briefs and Involvement Forum meetings as well as via noticeboards and the Vivescia website.

-- All internal managers and supervisors have been trained in the signs of modern slavery / human trafficking and we have continued to develop our internal training plans to ensure awareness of modern slavery to all employees, enabling everyone to identify potential signs and react accordingly.
+- All internal managers and supervisors have been trained in the signs of Modern Slavery / human trafficking and we have continued to develop our internal training plans to ensure awareness of Modern Slavery to all employees, enabling everyone to identify potential signs and react accordingly.
 The training is refreshed every 3 years.

 Suppliers

-- We are continuing to engage with all suppliers to ensure that our total supply chain is actively targeting the identification and elimination of modern slavery and human trafficking.
+- We are continuing to engage with all suppliers to ensure that our total supply chain is actively targeting the identification and elimination of Modern Slavery and human trafficking.

-- In the past year we have carried out a review of all UK suppliers to ensure their compliance with Modern Slavery regulations through SEDEX.
+- In the past year, we have carried out a review of all UK suppliers to ensure their compliance with Modern Slavery regulations through SEDEX.
 This is in progress for our non-UK suppliers.
-We are continuing to explore the SEDEX and ECOVADIS systems to identify ways that they can give us a deeper insight into any potential modern slavery / human trafficking risk within our supply chain and enable us to take appropriate steps to eliminate occurence or risk of occurrence as necessary.
+We are continuing to explore the SEDEX and ECOVADIS systems to identify ways that they can give us a deeper insight into any potential Modern Slavery / human trafficking risk within our supply chain and enable us to take appropriate steps to eliminate occurence or risk of occurrence as necessary.

-- Where suppliers flag as potentially at risk from a modern slavery perspective, we work with them either directly or via a thrid party auditor to improve this area.
+- Where suppliers flag as potentially at risk from a Modern Slavery perspective, we work with them either directly or via a thrid party auditor to improve this area.
 If they were unable to do this, we would look to source an alternative supplier.

 Niall Cogan